William H. Hunter

-William H. Hunter (died 1842) was a U.S. Representative from Ohio for one term from 1837 to 1839.
+William H. Hunter (died 1842) was a 19th-century American lawyer who served one term as a U.S. representative from Ohio from 1837 to 1839.

 Biography

 Born in Frankfort, Kentucky, Hunter completed preparatory studies and later studied law.

+Early career

 He was admitted to the bar and commenced practice in Tiffin, Ohio.
 He moved to Norwalk, Ohio, about 1825 and continued the practice of his profession for several years.
 He subsequently moved to Sandusky, Ohio, and was appointed collector of customs there in 1835.

+Congress

 Hunter was elected as a Democrat to the Twenty-fifth Congress (March 4, 1837 – March 3, 1839).

+Death and burial

 Hunter died under mysterious circumstances near Sandusky in 1842.
 He was interred in the Cholera Cemetery.